anth226/moncel-frontend/README.md

 This is the monorepo for Moncel's Gatbsy/NextJS websites.
 Please use yarn v3.x.
+Node 16 is LTS as of writing/setup; I recommend using (nvm)[https://github.com/nvm-sh/nvm] to ensure you are on appropriate versions of node and yarn.

 ### Apps and Packages